February 20, 1942

 Hayes (survived).

-IJN: in the morning, an H6K Mavis spots U.S. Navy (USN) Task Force 11 northeast of Rabaul.
-Meanwhile, G4M1 Bettys from the 4th Kokutai (4th Air Group) took off from Vunakanau Airfield to strike U.S. Navy (USN) Task Force 11 (TF-11).
+IJN: in the morning, an H6K Mavis from Yokohama Kōkūtai (Yokohama Air Group) spots U.S. Navy (USN) Task Force 11 (TF 11) northeast of Rabaul.
+G4M1 Bettys from 4th Kokutai (4th Air Group) took off from Vunakanau Airfield to strike the force and focus on aircraft carrier USS Lexington (CV-2) and are intercepted by F4F Wildcats from (VF-3) and SBD Dauntless from (VS-2) plus anti-aircraft fire and the bomber formation is nearly annihilated.
 Lost is G4M1 Betty pilot Ito (KIA), G4M1 Betty pilot Ono (ditched).

 |